aarongrace/graceful_hawk_ripple/README.md

 Most of the functionalities are implemented in C (`graceful_hawk.c` / `graceful_hawk.h`) but I also modified the display loop in `console.c`.

 ---

-## Overview

-Graceful Hawk provides a runtime theme system and dynamic visual feedback that reflect the activity of the emulator.
-It initializes color pairs, manages theme palettes, and applies per-frame updates (for banners, numbers, and background gradients) during program execution.

----

 ## Core Features